 Richards inked a deal with the Raiders on Friday.

-Richards spent three seasons with the Patriots after being drafted in the second round of the 2015 NFL Draft before being traded to the Falcons ahead of the 2018 season.
-He started 12 and appeared in 15 games in Atlanta, while recording a career high 37 (15 solo) tackles and three passes defended in the process.
+Richards spent three seasons with the Patriots before being traded to the Falcons ahead of the 2018 season.
+He started 12 games and appeared in 15 in Atlanta, while recording a career-high 37 (15 solo) tackles and three passes defended in the process.
 He will now look to earn a regular role in the Raiders' secondary.

 Desperate times call for desperate measures.
 With the team's two starting safeties on injured reserve, Atlanta was forced to call upon an experienced defensive back in Richards, who has started in just seven of 45 career appearances.
 The fourth-year man demonstrated a nose for the football by collecting seven tackles, but Ben Roethlisberger generated his second-highest passer rating of the season (112.7) while completing a healthy 65.5 percent of his attempts for 250 yards and three touchdowns.
 Atlanta's secondary has been torched for 330 passing yards and three touchdowns per game since Week 2.

 Head coach Dan Quinn said Wednesday that Richards is a candidate to become the Falcons' primary in-the-box safety with Keanu Neal (knee) on injured reserve, D. Orlando Ledbetter of The Atlanta Journal-Constitution reports.